robertkarol/didactic/Expressions Evaluation - Indirect Recursion/readme.md

 A general algorithm would be:
 1. Identify all the operators that may be in the expression.
 Let's call it the *set of operators*.
 2. Separate the set of operators into subsets based on priority.
-Each subset will have a priority between 1 and N, where N is the number of subsets we created.
+Each subset will have a priority between 1 and N, where N is the number of subsets we created, 1 is the highest priority and N is the lowest priority.
 3. For each subset, create a function.
-For each function having a priotity of N, first take the result of calling the function having the priority N-1.
-The result of the function having the priority N-1 will be one operand for our function with a priority of N.
+For each operator having a priotity of K (K > 1), operands will be results of calling the function having the priority K-1.
+The number of calls will correspond with the arity of the operator.
-4. Create a top level function called `evaluate` that will call the lowest priority function, the function with a priority of N, and will return the result.
+4. Create a top level function called `evaluate` that will call the lowest priority function and will return the result.
-5. Identify then possible domain of representation for the operand.
+5. Identify the possible domain of representation for the operand.
 Create a function that is responsible of "extracting" an operand for us.
 Let's call it `value`.
 6. Create a function that will abstractize the value extraction, called `operand`.
 If there are paranthesis allowed in the expression, handle this case here.
-If there is an opening paranthesis is found, call the top level evaluation function: `evaluate`.
+If there is an opening paranthesis is found, call the top level evaluation function.
 7. The the highest priority function will call the `operand` function.
-8. For each priority-based function, look for the actual operator in the expression and fulfil the arity requirement: for each of the following operand needed, call again the function with a priority of N-1.
-Return the result.

 ## Link to problems